Why This Recipe Works

 Using a heavy knife, cut the chicken into 8 pieces.
 Cut each bone-in breast in thirds crosswise to yield 3 pieces, to make 12 pieces of chicken in total.
 Remove chicken skin only if desired.

-In a large bowl, stir together lime juice, 1 tablespoon (15ml) browning, dark soy sauce, salt, garlic powder, onion powder, and black pepper.
+In a large bowl, stir together lime juice, 1 tablespoon (15ml) browning sauce, dark soy sauce, 2 teaspoons salt, garlic powder, onion powder, and black pepper.
 Add chicken and toss to coat.
 Cover and refrigerate for at least 2 and up to 8 hours.

-In a Dutch oven or large sauté pan, heat oil over medium heat until shimmering.
-Working in batches to avoid crowding the pan, add chicken and cook, turning occasionally, until browned all over, about 3 minutes.
+In a large Dutch oven or sauté pan, heat oil over medium-high heat until shimmering.
+Working in batches to avoid crowding the pan, add chicken and cook, turning occasionally, until browned all over, 4 to 6 minutes.
 Transfer chicken to a platter, and reserve marinade.

 Add scallions, garlic, and thyme and cook, stirring, until garlic and scallions are softened but not browned, about 1 minute.
 Stir in cornstarch and cook, stirring, for 1 minute.